 Above all, God gives us His only son Jesus to bring Hope into our lives.
 There will still be sorrows in the world, however, we have Hope that transforms, heals, comforts, and protects.

-Easter is coming, when we as Christians celebrate the fact that Jesus paid our sin debt in full through His sacrificial death on the cross and defeated death with His resurrection three days later.
+Easter is coming when we as Christians celebrate the fact that Jesus paid our sin debt in full through His sacrificial death on the cross and defeated death with His resurrection three days later.

 Awakened and restored – and sing – “Because He lives, I can face tomorrow…”

 If you are a believer, you know this, but if not, I beg you to reconsider.
-Look at the beauty and design in nature, spectacular star heavens, intricate shaping of snowflakes, shells, and flowers.
+Look at the beauty and design in nature, spectacular star heavens, and intricate shaping of snowflakes, shells, and flowers.
 Miraculous bodies and all they do!
 Our Creator has specially made and shaped each one of us.

 The signpost on the road says, “Jesus this way”.
 Our path is narrow and not as crowded as the broad path, but it leads directly to God.